Bibliography of the Collection

 |Hills||Hills, Margaret Thorndike.
 The English Bible in America; a bibliography of editions ...
 1777-1957.
 New York, American Bible Society and the New York Public Library, 1961.|

 |Hain||Hain, Ludwig Friedrich Theodor.
 Repertorium bibliographicum, in quo libri omnes ab arte typographica inventa usque ad annum MD.
 Stuttgart, Cotta, 1826-1838.|

 |STC||Pollard, Alfred William and Redgrave, G. R. A short title catalog of books printed in England, Scotland and Ireland ...
 1475-1640.
 London, The Bibliographical Society, 1926.|

 This form of the Bibliography takes the place of the original printing and will be continually updated, so that reference may be had to the Collection in as timely a manner as possible.
 Support from the Northern Bible society is making additional acquisitions possible, and continuing donations from interested persons, both in kind and in dollars, will continue to build the Collection into the future.
 Much conservation and repair work also needs to be done and it is hoped that financial support from concerned persons and organizations will make this possible.

-Respectful thanks is expressed to the Endowment for Biblical Research and the Northern Bible Society for their encouragement as well as their financial support; also to the Administration of the UMD Library for the space and facilities made available to me.
-Thanks is especially due to the late Chancellor Emeritus Robert Heller, who encourage the initial transfer of the Collection to the University of Minnesota, Duluth, Library.
+Respectful thanks is expressed to the Endowment for Biblical Research and the Northern Bible Society for their encouragement as well as their financial support; also to the Administration of the Library for the space and facilities made available to me.
+Thanks is especially due to the late Chancellor Emeritus Robert Heller, who encourage the initial transfer of the Collection to the Kathryn A. Martin Library.